-Central modifications of allopregnanolone and ß-endorphin following subcutaneous administration of Nestorone
+Central modifications of allopregnanolone and ß-endorphin following subcutaneous administration of Nestorone (HTML)

 Lenzi,E.; Pluchino,N.; Begliuomini,S.; Casarosa,E.; Merlini,S.; Giannini,A.; Luisi,M.; Kumar,Narender; Sitruk-Ware,Regine; Genazzani,Andrea R.

 Journal of Steroid Biochemistry and Molecular Biology 116(1-2): 15-20